ms-jpq/coq_nvim/README.md

 lua require("narc/recommends").all()
 ```

+Setting `completefunc` or `omnifunc` to `NARComnifunc` will allow you to force completions with `<c-x><c-u>` or `<c-x><c-o>`, respectively.

+This will override `source.<name>.limit` and wait for slow sources without timing out.

 ### Timeouts

-The default timeout for `LSP` source is very low on purpose (LSP server response is highly server dependent, some are very fast, others are outrageously slow).
+The default timeout for `LSP` source is 100ms.
+This is very low on purpose (LSP response time is highly server dependent, some are very fast, others are outrageously slow).
 Update it to a higher value if required.